Mengting-Maggie-Yuan/warming-network-complexity-stability/README.md

 Part of the analyses in this paper is available through the <b>Molecular Ecological Network Analysis Pipeline (MENAP)</b>: http://ieg4.rccc.ou.edu/MENA/.
 Results generated in MENAP is noted in the following instruction.

-## Instructions for generating result/figures in this manuscript:
+## Instructions for generating result/figures in this manuscript

 - Figure 1: MENAP - Global Network properties, Randomize the network structure and then calculate network properties, or through R package igraph
 - Figure 2: MENAP - Global Network properties, Randomize the network structure and then calculate network properties, or through R package igraph